pasquale95/centralized-ssi-ledger/README.md

 $ DYLD_LIBRARY_PATH=<indy-sdk-folder>/libindy/target/debug java -jar centralizedledger-0.0.1-SNAPSHOT.jar
 ```

-where `<indy-sdk-folder>` must be replaced with the path to the location where you cloned the `indy-sdk` repository.

 ## macOS troubleshooting

 Here a quick guide to solve some errors you could encounter when following the guide above.